iggredible/bandler/README.md

 With that being said, this project is __not__ production-ready.
 This is not a webpack/ rollup replacement.
 This is a toy bundler 🎁.
 You have been warned.

+## Code explanation

+I wrote [an article](https://dev.to/iggredible/bundle-your-javascript-code-from-scratch-3dpo) explaining the code.
+You should check it out!

 ## Usage

 Run `node ./bandler.js /direction/to/entry.js`